-For a limited time, download a FREE copy of Bad Blood - the gripping standalone prequel to the Emily Swanson Crime Thriller series.
+For a limited time, download a FREE copy of Bad Blood - the gripping prequel to the Emily Swanson mystery trilogy.

 Tap the tab below to get started.